-13 The data in Figures 2.1 to 2.3 are taken from World Bank's Poverty and Equity Database (World Bank, 2015a).
+&lt;sup>13 The data in Figures 2.1 to 2.3 are taken from World Bank's Poverty and Equity Database (World Bank, 2015a).
 The earliest year for which this source publishes poverty data for Tanzania is 1992.
 The only other years for which data are presented in Figures 2.1 and 2.3.
 It does provide data on the Tanzanian national poverty line, but for 2012 only.
 There are little data on poverty in Tanzania prior to 1992.
-Huang (1976: 74-75) estimates that per capita GDP in 1971 was 700 shillings whereas 70% of all (and almost 75% of rural) households had incomes below 2000 shillings and 90% (almost 95% rural) of households had incomes below 2000 shillings and 90% in rural areas, were income poor.
+Huang (1976: 74-75) estimates that per capita GDP in 1971 was 700 shillings whereas 70% of all (and almost 75% of rural) households had incomes below 2000 shillings and 90% (almost 95% rural) of households had incomes below 4000 shillings.
+As average household size is unlikely to be below five individuals, it is plausible that over 80% of households, and as much as 90% in rural areas, were income poor.
 It should also be acknowledged that different data can give different pictures of poverty levels and trends over time.
 We return to this issue in Chapter 4, when poverty profiles based on the national poverty line are presented, but for the moment note that the overall trends presented in this chapter from 2000 onwards are broadly speaking robust with respect to the choice of poverty data.